 Dublin City University

 Anish Tiwari is a Marie-Skłodowska-Curie Research Fellow at Dublin City University.
-His research project seeks to explore the impact of acquisition of Indian high-tech startups by multinational enterprises, on the economy.
+His research project seeks to explore the impact of the acquisition of Indian high-tech startups by multinational enterprises, on the economy.
 More precisely, to assess if such acquisitions supplement further entrepreneurial activity and job creation in India.